FactomProject/factom-docs/wallet/includes/_install-enterprise-wallet.md

 ### Windows

-Double click on the .msi file downloaded at Step 1 to run the wallet installer.
+Double click on the "enterprise-wallet-setup-amd64.exe" file downloaded at Step 1 to run the wallet installer.

 Wait until it loads up.